 - combining or mixing credit files of persons with similar names living in the same city or zip code.

 Failing to Follow Debt Dispute Procedures

 When you submit a written dispute about the accuracy of an item on your report, credit bureaus and your creditors must take certain actions in response.
 Their duties include conducting a reasonable investigation of your dispute, correcting any inaccurate information, or even removing the disputed debt from your credit report.
 There are a number of ways they can fall short of their duties, depending on whether they are the CRA or the creditor.

 Some common violations by a CRA include failing to:

-correct or delete any inaccurate, incomplete or unverifiable information within 30 days of the receiving notice of your dispute.
+- correct or delete any inaccurate, incomplete, or unverifiable information within 30 days (or 45 days in some cases) of receiving notice of your dispute.

 Some common violations by a creditor or other information furnisher include failing to:

 - notify every CRA involved that you dispute the debt